Saudi-US

 Crown Prince Mohammad Bin Salman (right) was received by John Kerry, Secretary

-the relationship, Prince Mohammad Bin Salman flew all the way to US in June on
+To reinvigorate the relationship, Prince Mohammad Bin Salman flew to the US in June for

 The